iree-org/iree/benchmarks/README.md

 This directory contains configuration definition for IREE's legacy benchmarks suite.

-The https://buildkite.com/iree/iree-benchmark-android Buildkite pipeline runs Android benchmarks defined here on each commit to the `main` branch and posts results to the dashboard https://perf.iree.dev.
+The https://buildkite.com/iree/iree-benchmark-android Buildkite pipeline has not yet been migrated and runs Android benchmarks defined here on each commit to the `main` branch and posts results to the dashboard https://perf.iree.dev.
 The pipeline also runs on pull requests with the `buildkite:benchmark-android` label, posting results compared